ronkesiel-create/-I2CS_Ex3/README.md

 Heres the explanation about the switching between the states:

 start : Runs the pink algorithm.

 from pink state:

         if the ghosts are too close to pacman : Runs the escape algorithm.

 form escape state:

         if the pacman is close to green dot: Runs the green algorithm.

-        if the ghosts are far enough from pacman: Returns to pink algorithm
+        if the ghosts are far enough from pacman: Returns to pink algorithm.

+        from green state:

+        if the